johannes-kroepfl-97/ssl-for-ood-molecules/README.md

 Task: predict a scalar biological property from sequence input.

-Research Question: How should semi-supervised learning (SSL) and unsupervised domain adaptation (UDA) benchmarks for biological sequence modeling be constructed and evaluated to realistically measure extrapolative generalization under mutation-distance shift, where unlabeled adaptation data originates from intermediate domains while deployment occurs farther out-of-distribution?
+Research Question: How should semi-supervised learning (SSL) and unsupervised domain adaptation (UDA) benchmarks for biological sequence modeling be constructed and evaluated to realistically assess extrapolative generalization under mutation-distance-induced domain shift, where unlabeled adaptation data originates from intermediate domains while deployment occurs farther out-of-distribution (OOD)?

 ## Data